operator-framework/operator-sdk/website/content/en/docs/best-practices/resource-pruning.md

 ## Overview

-Operators can create [Jobs][jobs] or Pods as part of their normal operation and when those Jobs or Pods complete, they can remain on the Kubernetes cluster if not specifically removed.
+Operators can create [Jobs][jobs] or Pods as part of their normal operation, and when those Jobs or Pods complete, they can remain on the Kubernetes cluster if not specifically removed.
 These resources can consume valuable cluster resources like disk storage (e.g. etcd).
 The resources here we are discussing are ones that are not tied to a Custom Resource using an ownerReference.